Traditional BSN Frequently Asked Questions

 All applicants must have the following on file by the application deadline:

-Applicants must also have a valid RN license and BLS certification.
 MSN applicants must have their BSN with a 3.0 or higher GPA in upper division nursing courses as well as undergraduate research and statistics (C or higher in those two courses).
-Post-Master's applicants must have a MSN degree.
+Post-Master's applicants must have a MSN degree completed by the application deadline.

 - MSN Nurse Practitioner - 48 credit hours